 1. Missing the first wave of technological advancements

-We’re talking robots taking over.
+We’re not talking robots taking over.
 This will not be a Blade Runner-level replacement of your workforce (a recent study says only five percent of jobs in the current marketplace can be completely automated), but rather helpful robots that make jobs easier, quicker, and less labor-intensive.

 Fewer worker’s comp claims = more productivity on your line

 When your workers rely on automation to perform tasks that create or compound repetitive stress injuries, your line is happier, healthier, and ultimately more productive.

 Even your most dependable shift lead can’t produce the exact same results every time the way that a robotic application does.
 Use the available technology to create consistent finishing.

 For large-scale production, robotic applications like deburring can create an incredible ROI.
 Learn more about robotic and manual deburring processes.